Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Introduction

-When the underlying auction is truthful, the best fixed pacing multiplier in hindsight is known to be optimal over the class of all possible bidding strategies (i.e., mappings from value to bid, which may not be linear)~\cite{conitzer2021multiplicative,BalseiroGur19,balseiro2021budget}.
-This means that, for truthful auctions such as the second-price auction, our benchmark for regret is actually the optimal bidding policy in hindsight.
-But even beyond truthful auctions, we argue that the best linear policy (i.e., best pacing multiplier) is an appropriate benchmark.
+When the underlying auction is truthful, our benchmark is known to be optimal over the class of all possible bidding strategies (i.e., mappings from value to bid, which may not be linear), for utility-maximizing agents~\cite{Conitzer-wine18,BalseiroGur19,balseiro2021budget}.
+This means that, for truthful auctions such as the second-price auction, our benchmark for regret is actually the utility-optimal bidding policy in hindsight.
+But even beyond truthful auctions, we argue that an appropriate benchmark is the best linear policy (i.e., best pacing multiplier).
 First, while we abstractly model agent values as a willingness to pay per impression, in practice the variation in values is primarily driven by click rate estimates that are internal to the platform.
-In such an environment, an advertiser bidding manually would necessarily be limited to a linear policy: it is not possible to directly condition one's bid on the platform's click rate estimate, so an impression with half the click rate would necessarily receive half the effective per-impression bid.
-The benchmark therefore tracks the best performance that one could achieve in hindsight with a manual bid.
-Second, linear pacing is commonly used in practice as an algorithmic bidding policy even for non-truthful auctions~\citep{conitzer2019pacing}, so from a practical perspective it is useful to focus attention on linear pacing policies.
+In such an environment, an advertiser {whose bidding algorithm is external to the platform} would necessarily be limited to a linear policy. {Indeed, if the algorithm cannot access} the platform's click rate estimates, then a bidding ``strategy" simply reduces to a single real-valued bid that would be (linearly) multiplied by the click rate; see \Cref{app:external} for a more formal discussion.
+The benchmark therefore tracks the best performance that one could achieve in hindsight with {an externally provided bid.} Second, linear pacing is commonly used in practice as an algorithmic bidding policy even for non-truthful auctions~\citep{Conitzer-ec19}, so from a practical perspective it is useful to focus attention on linear pacing policies.
 Third, linear pacing is reasonable from the online learning perspective: it is typical to choose a subset of policies as a hypothesis class {(even if this class is not known to contain an optimal policy)}, and the set of linear policies is a common and natural class to consider.